daronphang/programming-resources/architectures/software/event-driven/frameworks/heavyweight.md

 ## Heavyweight Frameworks

-Heavyweight/streaming framworks provide mechanisms and APIs for handling streams of data, and are often used for consuming and producing events to an event broker.
+Heavyweight/streaming frameworks provide mechanisms and APIs for handling streams of data, and are often used for consuming and producing events to an event broker.

 ### Characteristics